oXis/oxis.github.io/_posts/2020-12-16-Custom DOUBLEPULSAR useland shellcode.md

 pVirtualFree(module, 0, MEM_RELEASE)
 ```

 Relocations are parsed and applied.
 When ASLR is activated (as it should be!), the location where the PE is loaded is randomised.
-In our case, because we allocate the memory location ourselves with `VirtualAlloc`, it is the same as when the Windows loader load a PE file with ASLR activated, because we cannot control the location of the allocated buffer.
+In our case, because we allocate the memory location ourselves with `VirtualAlloc`, it is the same as when the Windows loader loads a PE file with ASLR activated, because we cannot control the location of the allocated buffer.
 Function calls need to be relocated in order for the code to run correctly.
-Everything hardcoded addresses should be increase (or decreased) by a `delta` value.
+Every hardcoded addresses should be increase (or decreased) by a `delta` value.
 This `delta` is equal to the "real" image base address minus the "expected" image base address (`NTheader->OptionalHeader.ImageBase`).
-Relocation is performed in block, the last block has a size of 0 to indicate the end off relocations data.
+Relocation is performed in block, the last block has a size of 0 to indicate the end off relocation data.
 Each block contains a `VirtualAddress`, representing the starting location of relocations for this block and a list of `offset` and `type`.

-- `offset` is the location of the instruction to be patch from the block `VirtualAddress`.
+- `offset` is the location of the instruction to be patched from the block `VirtualAddress`.
 - `type` is the type of relocation

 ![Blocks](/assets/pics/2020-12-16/blocks.png)

-Relocation is the performed by adding `delta` to `VirtualAddress + offset`.
+Relocation is then performed by adding `delta` to `VirtualAddress + offset`.

 ```c++
 // Get relocation detla